makew0rld/amfora/NOTES.md

 # Notes

-- Simplify into one struct
-  - All the maps and stuff could be replaced with a `tab` struct
-  - And then just one single map of tab number to `tab`
 - URL for each tab should not be stored as a string - in the current code there's lots of reparsing the URL

 ## Upstream Bugs
 - Wrapping messes up on brackets